ni8towl/gen_test_case/README.md

 4) Choose a name for you .json file.

-5) Import Json file into StationScout (Tested with version 2.40 successfully).
+5) Import Json file into StationScout (Tested with version StationScout 2.40 successfully).